inden/ColorPickup/README.md

 # How to play ##

 You will roll the ball on the play ground and pick up cubes of the **same color**.
-The player's color and cube's positions are changed each play.

 It sounds easy but the ground is slippery and you may loose the control of your ball!